RockhurstHS/STEAM-Blog/_posts/2018-09-10-Intro-to-Computer-Science-Project-Sequence.md

 In teaching this list of topics, we have the students over a course of nine end of unit projects maintain a single animated sprite.
 This is their code base for the semester and it is unique to each of them.
 One of the great things about this exercise is the requirement that students need to think and problem solve alone.
 In so doing, each student must take ownership of their knowledge and demonstrate it in an applied sense.

-Keeping in mind that the students are all of Rockhurst's freshmen, our goal is to appeal to the broadest audience possible and to provide a more interesting feedback experience.
+Since every single freshmen at Rockhurst High School takes this course, our goal is to appeal to the broadest audience possible and to provide a more interesting feedback experience.
 If you ask our students what they want to learn, you will find the majority point to virtual reality and game design.

 So, we have them write code that generates visuals.
 That's the cool thing about Processing - the output is a drawing sketchbook.
 Teaching with Processing is unlike the traditional text-in, text-out approach to learning programming.
 Let's take a look at the sequence of a semester project in this course.